Text by CLOT Magazine

 Wysing Arts Centre is a contemporary art facility located in Cambridgeshire with a residency programme created to promote creative output and innovation.
-The centre aims to cultivate an atmosphere of collaboration and experimentation, it’s a space where creatives can meet, exchange ideas and foster relationships.
+The centre aims to cultivate an atmosphere of collaboration and experimentation.
+It’s a space where creatives can meet, exchange ideas and foster relationships.
 For its 30th anniversary, the centre teams up with Somerset House Studios which will guest curate Wysing Polyphonic 2019.
-Somerset House Studios is a workplace and residency set up to accommodate, support, and exhibit contemporary artists pushing boundaries and experimenting with new design and technologies.
+Somerset House Studios is a workplace and residency set up to accommodate, support, and exhibit contemporary artists pushing boundaries and experimenting with new designs and technologies.

 This year Wysing Arts Centre and Somerset House Studios are collaborating to offer an artist to work in-residence this summer to produce a film on the topic of connection which will be exhibited at the newly opened galleries at Somerset House Studios and performed at the Wysing Polyphonic 2019.
-The two organizations have partnered since the Studios was established in 2016, sharing a common goal to encourage and connect emerging experimental creatives in all fields.
+The two organisations have partnered since the Studios was established in 2016, sharing a common goal to encourage and connect emerging experimental creatives in all fields.

-Every season the Studios intends to explore a new topic and exhibit a range of works by their in-residence artists and alumni.
-For their inaugural season, the Studios is following on the theme of Wysing Polyphonic, displaying the work of residency artists in both institutions.
-The theme will focus on “connection beyond the physical: connection as a channel of communication; an incantation, returning, or heralding; the calling on an ‘other’ or unknown to understand different worlds and possibilities” the organisers told us.
+Every season the Studios intend to explore a new topic and exhibit a range of works by their in-residence artists and alumni.
+For their inaugural season, the Studios is following the theme of Wysing Polyphonic, displaying the work of residency artists in both institutions.
+The theme will focus on connection beyond the physical: connection as a channel of communication; an incantation, returning, or heralding; the calling on an ‘other’ or unknown to understand different worlds and possibilities the organisers told us.